 As the seat of the most populated state in the U.S. and one of the top ten economies in the world, you’d expect to find a lot of history in this city.
 Start with the State Capitol, and take a tour with the docents.
 You’ll learn fun stories and historical facts.
 Stop by the California Museum, and learn about who are Californians, in history and today.
 Other great spots include Sutter’s Fort and Stanford Mansion.

 While you might know Napa and Sonoma, Sacramento has four other wine appellations within an hour.
-The closest is Clarksburg, only 20 minutes down the delta, read my post to learn more.
+The closest is Clarksburg, California only 20 minutes down the delta.

 All of these areas are more laid back than what you get in Napa or Sonoma, no or low tasting fees, more affordable bottles, and often the same level of quality.
 More posts will be coming on these regions soon.

 If wine isn’t your thing, don’t worry, Sacramento has quickly been filled with quality craft brewers.
 In West Sacramento, you can find Jack Rabbit, Yolo Brewing Company, and Bike Dog.

 More central and you can find New Helvetia, Track 7, Urban Roots, and Two Rivers for Cider.
 Some have tons of hops and others are more Belgium styled, there is a little bit for every palate.
 Learn more about the breweries in Sacramento.